LEAN is the open source

 Alexandre Catarino

-Unfortunatelly, no. That method parses the IQFeed Options Symbology that is different from the OSI terminology we use in the CVS output.
+That method parses the IQFeed Options Symbology that is different from the OSI terminology we use in the CVS output.
 It looks like the old-school symbology that uses letters to represent expire dates.
 Here is the Wikipedia article that discuss it: Option naming convention.

 Richard Hale Shaw